Nyiko-Shabangu/Nyiko-Shabangu/README.md

 ## 🚀 About Me
-Aspiring Data Scientist and Web Developer passionate about transforming complex data into meaningful insights.
+A problem solver and Web Developer passionate about transforming complex data into meaningful insights.
 Currently completing a Bachelor's in Computer and Information Sciences, I bring 3 years of experience in web development, auction management, and technical innovation.

 ## 🚀 Technical Skills
 ### Programming Languages